spelledWith/qantasLoyalty/qantas_page/README.md

 - data is loaded from a static file rather than a real API/ stubs in the tests
 - some of the more basic components are missing unit tests
 - some values eg. "Sydney" and "1 night" are hardcoded - in the actual page these values would be passed to this hotels page from a search, but that logic is not implemented here.
+- css implementation is not exact
+- hotels.module.css hsd not been split up into smaller files to match the componenet files

 ## Quick start resources used